-One of the really cool things about Dash is that
+One of the great things about Dash is that

-If you are just getting started with React.js as a Python programmer, please check out our essay React for Python Devs
+If you are a Python programmer who is just getting started with React.js, see React for Python Devs.

 Dash provides a framework that converts React components